 Stay in a castle near Glamis

 If you’re looking for castle accommodation in Scotland that comes as striking as Glamis then this apartment in a late 18th-century castle will more than suit.
 You’ll draw up outside a similarly stunning façade – think plenty of turrets and imposing details – set in no less than 1,300 acres of countryside, all yours to explore.

-The cosy apartment sleeps 6 (with the option of 10 more in an adjacent apartment) and provides all the mod cons and comfort you need for a 21st century castle stay in Scotland.
+The stunning apartment sleeps 16 and provides all the mod cons and comfort you need for a 21st century castle stay in Scotland.
 Fully refurbished in 2019, you also have access to a private garden with barbecue, your own tennis court and mountain bike hire to explore the land that comes with this castle.
 Book your very own Glamis-style castle accommodation now.

 Read more in our Scottish Castles series: